sanmitraD/RiskBand-SaveBond/README.md

 When a person is in need,
-they may not be in a condition to use our mobile. their may scream may not reach the people who can help them. they may not even think sensibly to take an action.
+they may not be in a condition to use our mobile. their scream may not reach the people who can help them. they may not even think sensibly to take an action.

 We want to help them, and want to provide a simple revolutionising solution to help them.